LLMs-for-SE-2026-BGU/CourseLLM/PRD/Drafts/AcceptanceCriteria.md

 # Acceptance Criteria

-This document outlines the complete set of criteria for the CS Learning Platform.
+This document outlines the complete set of criteria for the CourseLLM Platform.
 It is divided into two parts:

 1.  **Release Criteria & KPIs:** The high-level metrics and checklist to determine if the product is ready for its MVP release.
 2.  **Detailed Feature Criteria:** The specific, testable GIVEN/WHEN/THEN criteria for each feature.